selimnairb/EcohydroLib/README.txt

 NHDPlus V2 database setup
 -------------------------
-Before EcohydrologyWorkflowLib is able to extract study area ROI, it is necessary to download and build a custom SQLite3-based implementation of the NHDPlus V2 dataset.
+Before EcohydrologyWorkflowLib is able to extract study area ROI using the NHDPlus dataset, it is necessary to download and build a custom SQLite3-based implementation of the NHDPlus V2 dataset.
 A script for building the dataset from downloaded NHDPlus V2 7z archives is provided in bin/NHDPlusV2Setup/NHDPlusV2Setup.py.
 The following NHDPlus V2 datasets are required:

 - NHDPlusV21_NationalData_GageInfo_02.7z
 - NHDPlusV21_NationalData_GageLoc_01.7z